§ 3201 Creation and membership; termination.

-(2) The Director of the Division of Historical and Cultural Affairs, and such other representatives of government agencies and nonprofit organizations as the Commission may deem appropriate to appoint, shall be ex officio, nonvoting members.
+(2) The Commission may appoint such other representatives of government agencies and nonprofit organizations as it may deem appropriate to appoint and they shall be ex officio, nonvoting members.
 The Commission may create subcommittees, which may consist of nonmembers, to facilitate its work.

 (d) Members of the Commission shall be eligible for reappointment.

 29 Del.
 C. 1953, § 9901; 58 Del.
 Laws, c.
 179; 61 Del.
 Laws, c.
 319, §§ 1, 2; 65 Del.
 Laws, c.
 25, § 1; 67 Del.
 Laws, c.
 323, § 1; 70 Del.
 Laws, c.
 186, § 1; 71 Del.
 Laws, c.
 364, §§ 1, 2; 73 Del.
 Laws, c.
 65, § 31; 76 Del.
 Laws, c.
 318, § 1; 78 Del.
 Laws, c.
 328, § 2; 79 Del.
 Laws, c.
 222, § 1.;

 (a) There is hereby established the Delaware Heritage Office of the Delaware Public Archives.